mirror/boost/boost/libs/parameter/doc/python.rst

 overloads would need to be generated.
 The number of generated overloads is equal to ``2^N``, where ``N`` is the number of *special* keywords.

-..
-The entire section below was rewritten.

-..
-No need to leave commented out detritus in the document.
-That's
-.. what source control is for.

 ------------------------------------------------------------------------------